rishabh-husky/data-structures-practise/Queue/README.md

 # Queue

-Queue is a LIFO (List In First Out).
+Queue is a LIFO (Last In First Out).

 ### Queue api Implementation using linked list